STUDY

 • The students, in the hall, were making a noise.

-A phrase generally completes the structure and meaning of a sentence.
-It does so by acting as a noun, an adjective or an adverb in a sentence.
-Therefore, a phrase can also be defined as a group of related words (excluding the subject and the object) which acts as a noun, an adjective or an adverb in a sentence.
+A phrase generally completes the structure and meaning of a sentence by acting as a noun, an adjective, or an adverb.
+Therefore, a phrase can also be defined as a group of related words (excluding a subject and verb) that functions as a noun, adjective, or adverb in a sentence.

 Read the following examples: